-We obtained CE Mark approval in July 2012.
-In the second quarter of 2013, we initiated enrollment in a 50-patient post-market study of our system in Europe, which may include data from other geographies (e.g., Canada).
-However, the pace of enrollment and resulting revenues, if any, in Europe cannot be predicted with certainty.
-We have retained consultants to analyze the conditions in various European countries for potential reimbursement for our system and the capabilities of existing hospitals and clinics to implant the C-Pulse System properly and understand the potential benefits of our system.
-We initially plan to sell our system in Germany, the UK and Austria, which we believe are currently the largest potential European markets for our system and have supported reimbursement for heart failure technologies in the past.
-We have not obtained approval for reimbursement in any European country and do not expect to receive reimbursement in Germany before 2016.
-We initially plan to sell the C-Pulse System in Europe through employees and experienced distributors.
-We also intend to leverage the CE Mark approval to enter other targeted markets throughout the world, although the timing for our entry into other markets is uncertain and will depend on, among other factors, the success of our initial sales efforts in Europe, our ability to obtain regulatory approval and funding, the results of our pivotal clinical studies and the other factors described under "Risk Factors" and elsewhere in this Annual Report on Form 10-K.
+We obtained CE Mark in July 2012.
+In the second quarter of 2013, we initiated enrollment in a 50-patient post-market study of our system in Europe.
+We retained consultants to analyze the conditions in various European countries for potential reimbursement for our system and the capabilities of existing hospitals and clinics to implant the C-Pulse System properly and understand the potential benefits of our system.
+We initially planned to sell our system in Germany, the UK and Austria, which we believed to be the largest potential European markets for our system and have supported reimbursement for heart failure technologies in the past.
+We have not obtained approval for reimbursement in any European country although we have received an NUB status 4 in Germany, making our device eligible for reimbursement on a case by case basis.
+The timing for full commercial release into European and other markets where we could leverage the existing CE Mark is uncertain and will depend on, among other factors, the success of our initial sales efforts in Europe, the results of our clinical studies, and the other factors described under "Risk Factors" and elsewhere in this Annual Report on Form 10-K.